MahdiAljazairi/chat-app-css-illustration-solution/README.md

 ### What I learned

-The `tranform` property doesn't change the proportions of an element..
+The `transform` property doesn't change the proportions of an element..
 That's the reason for the first issue in the next section.

 ### Known issues